 A USwitch survey has revealed that almost 30m mobile phone users have problems with poor mobile phone coverage at home.

 You can turn on Wi-Fi calling to try and overcome this so your phone automatically defaults to your home Wi-Fi, although in reality it is not foolproof.

 Your telecoms provider may say that you will incur a cancellation charge if you wish to switch to another provider.
 This is not true if you have good reason to do so.

 The Consumer Rights Act 2015 states that all goods and services should be fit for purpose, as described, satisfactory quality and last a reasonable length of time.
 All services should be carried out with due skill and care.

-You have entered in to a contract for a mobile phone service with uninterrupted coverage that you can rely on.
-Consumers have rights and expectations and it is not an unreasonable expectation to have a decent, continuous mobile phone coverage that you can rely on without interruptions.
+You have entered into a contract for a mobile phone service with uninterrupted coverage that you can rely on.
+Consumers have rights and expectations.
+It is not an unreasonable expectation to have a decent, continuous mobile phone coverage that you can rely on without interruptions.

 You can cancel the contract without any charges under the Consumer Rights Act 2015 where the services provided are;